smallo92/xnVending/README.md

 **Config**

+Edit the top section to choose your framework, ESX, ESXNew (which is to support the changes to inventories), vRP or Standalone!
+Just simply uncomment the one you want to use and comment the others!

 If you are running the latest ESX version and you're getting this error `@xnVending/server/server.lua:23: attempt to compare nil with number` then change `Config.NewESX` to `true` in the config

 In the config are the animations for the vending machine (audio is part of the animation, so I wouldn't recommend changing it) `Config.DispenseDict`